0xPilot/oparcade-contract/README.md

 ) external onlyOwner;
 ````

-The third step is to add tokens available for the claim of each game.
+The third step is to add tokens available for the distribution of each game.

 ````solidity
 function updateDistributableTokenAddress(